asteroid-lang/asteroid/README.md

 team 3:  Zachary, Emily, Shannon team 4:  Sofia, Samantha
 ```
 Pattern matching can also happen on function arguments using the `with` or `orwith` keywords.
+This can be viewed as multiple dynamic dispatch.
 Here is the canonical factorial program written in Asteroid,

 ```